Boro people: Boros in colonial tribal politics

 The only human category in the pre-colonial times was jati.
 In the early 19th century the East India Company became interested in the 'tribal' question owing to situations arising out of insurgencies against local rulers who were seeking British protection; but over the years the East India Company/British Raj evolved its role as saviours of the not the local rulers but the local people by offering to protect them against these rulers just as the primitive people of Africa needed protection.
 The notion of primitive vs non-primitive difference was further refined by the introduction of European notions of racial differences and by the census of 1872, categories such as 'aboriginal tribe' and 'semi-Hinduised aboriginals' emerged.
 The 1881 census proposed that India consisted of two hostile populations and thus did not possess a cohesive nationality.
 And by 1901 the official definition of a tribe was set down by Risley.
 Within this formulation Northeast India was seen as a special case that required separate legislation.

 The elites from these social groups, including that from the Boros, used these categories for political articulation.
 The Tribal League, a full political organisation, emerged in 1933 as the common platform for all plains tribes of the Brahmaputra valley that included the Boro, Karbi, Mising, Tiwa and the Rabha.
 This formation excluded the hills tribes which were not allowed political participation.
 The colonial state and ethnographers' desire to define the tribal people, the need of the people to define themselves, and the earlier pre-political associations were significant contributory factors in the development of the tribal identity among the Boro and other groups.

 The Tribal League, which included Boro leaders such as Rabi Chandra Kachari and Rupnath Brahma, succeeded in protecting the Line system in 1937 against the proposal by the Muslim League.

 Demographics

 Around 1.45 million Bodos are living in Assam, thus constituting 4.53% of the state population.
 A majority of them around 68.96% alone are being concentrated in Bodoland Territorial Region of Assam, numbering 1 million out of total 3.15 million population, thus constituting 31% of the region's population.
 In Bodoland's capital Kokrajhar, they are in minority, forming only 25% of the town's population.

 Folk tradition and mythology

 The history of the Boro people can be explained from folk traditions.
 According to Padma Bhushan winner Suniti Kumar Chatterjee, mythologically, Boros are "the offspring of son of the Vishnu (Baraha) and Mother-Earth (Basumati)" who were termed "Kiratas" during the Epic period.

-Social groups
+Boro clans or surnames

 Aroi or Ari or Ary is a suffix in Boro language, which means folk.

 Some of the important clans of Boros are: